- Home

 Shellfish Advisories

 Island County has 212 miles of shoreline with 57 public beaches and 22 private beaches.
-Always check the Washington State Department of Health (DOH) Shellfish Safety Information web site for a current status of a beach before harvesting.
+Always check the Washington State Department of Health (DOH) Shellfish Safety Information website for the current status of a beach before harvesting.

-From June through October, the DOH advises that all shellfish recreationally harvested in all marine water, should be cooked thoroughly to avoid illness due to vibriosis.
+From June through October, the DOH advises that all shellfish recreationally harvested in all marine waters should be cooked thoroughly to avoid illness due to vibriosis.

 Beaches may be closed, or have a harvest advisory, for the following reasons: